Where is your organisation heading to, and are your people bringing it there?

 But is it enough to have one?
 When people in the company do not put it into practice, even the best-formulated strategy becomes worthless.
 Therefore, strategy alignment is very important.

-“The strategy is a map giving directions to the whole organization.
-Without it, we’re all lost.” says Mia Negru, Co-founder of 2030 Builders
+“The strategy is a map giving directions to the whole organisation.
+Without it, we’re all lost” says Mia Negru, Co-founder of 2030 Builders

 Why is strategy alignment a problem for so many organisations?